GoldenMaximo/4-Code-Review/README.md

 ### CI

-Continuous Integration is done using Cypress together with [GitHub Actions](https://github.com/features/actions), you can check out the project's runs @ its [Cypress Dashboard](https://dashboard.cypress.io/projects/p21ze9/).
+Continuous Integration is done using [GitHub Actions](https://github.com/features/actions) together with Cypress, you can check out the project's runs @ its [Cypress Dashboard](https://dashboard.cypress.io/projects/p21ze9/).

 ### CD